Research Support Workshops

-Thursday 30 November 2017, 2:00–3:00 PM, Dixson Library Training Lab
+Thursday 9 May 2019, 11:00 AM–12:00 PM, Dixson Library Training Lab

-A broad set of online profile tools are available to researchers, but using them in a consistent and effective manner can seem like a steep learning curve.
+A broad set of online profiling and engagement tools are available to researchers, but using them in a consistent and effective manner can seem like a steep learning curve.
 Mastering the basics of research profile tools can have a significant positive outcome for your research career.
 The Dixson Library will take a look at a variety of online author profile apps that help researchers disseminate and discuss their work, communicate with the wider research community, and find potential collaboration partners.

 Attend online at https://une-au.zoom.us/j/116383539

 Tuesday 28 May 2019, 10:00 AM–12:00 PM, Dixson Library Training Lab